Image-Net/FJMU_API/README.md

 Please read [API.md](https://github.com/Image-Net/FJMU_API/blob/main/API.md)

 ## Using API
-All APIs require the use of POST method, and all parameters require BASE64 encoding before URL encoding
+All APIs require the use of POST method.

+All STRING type parameters require BASE64 encoding before URL encoding, while other type parameters do not require BASE64 encoding.

 You found this repository, you should know what the HOST for POST requests is